 Every grant has an end, even if it is to renew.
 This session of the course will help funders establish constructive guidelines for exit strategies for a variety of circumstances and will serve to complete the funding cycle process of the week.

 Each course participant will be invited to present or propose a case challenge from their own work for class review and discussion.
 These can be presented anonymously if desired.
 These conversations will provide an opportunity for very personalized take-aways from the week’s curriculum.

 Our faculty are recognized thought leaders in the philanthropic and social impact sectors.
 Their diverse experiences and training integrate knowledge for real-world social change.
 Through the online format, we will be adding guest interviews and lectures to enhance the experience.
 View a list of faculty members who have participated in past sessions of this course. >

 Interested participants should fill out the form below in order to begin their application to the program.
 After reviewing the information, program staff will contact you to discuss your candidacy for the program.

-To start the admissions process, please compete the application form and

-  our team will contact you regarding next steps.
+To start the admissions process, please compete the application form and our team will contact you regarding next steps.

-  We are expecting high demand for this session, but will be keeping the

-  program small to allow program faculty to build an appropriate class and

-  customize certain modules to address the goals and perspectives of

-  admitted students.
-Executive education students who previously accepted

-  their place in the program, but must cancel less than a month in advance

-  may apply a portion of their registration fee to a future session.
+We are expecting high demand for this session, but will be keeping the program small to allow program faculty to build an appropriate class and customize certain modules to address the goals and perspectives of admitted students.
+If you find that your plans have changed and you cancel more than 60 days before the program, CHIP will refund 90% of your fees or transfer 100% of your fees to a future session.
+With less than 60 days notice, we will transfer 100% your fees to a future session.

 Penn Alumni registration: $5,250